 These maps encode piecewise linear motion parallel to the $x$-, $y$- and $z$-axes.
-A generic curve alternates these three directions of motion in the order $x, y, z, x,\dots,z$.
-Further, up to reparametrization any such map is obtainable via such a construction, so we can identify $P_n$ with the space of such curves, and call $P_n$ the \emph{space of n-move plumber's curves}.
-Unless we are specifically using the properties of the map $\phi_v$, we will make most of our statements about the underlying point $v$.
+A generic curve alternates these three directions of motion in the order $x, y, z, x,\dots,z$, however there is no restriction from pipes having length zero.
+Indeed, allowing such ``pauses'' and even allowing collections of vertices to coincide will be vital to our construction of a cell structure and a coherent directed system of the spaces of all such curves